rogerpadilla/prouter/README.md

 ##### Zero or more

 Parameters can be suffixed with an asterisk (`*`) to denote a zero or more parameter match.
-The prefixed path delimiter is also taken into account for the match.

 ```js
 ':foo*'